Supply Chain Exception Command Center · System of Action

 The operational command center

-for supply chain exceptions.
+for supply chain disruptions.

-Nolij detects disruptions, coordinates operational teams, routes escalations, and executes workflows across planning, logistics, procurement, ERP, and communication systems.
+Nolij detects disruptions, coordinates operational teams, routes escalations, and executes mitigation workflows across planning, logistics, procurement, ERP, and communication systems.

 Exception coverage